Ace1928/ollama_toolkit/README.md

 ## Overview

-The `ollama_toolkit` package provides a convenient interface to interact with the Ollama Toolkit.
+The `ollama_forge` package provides a convenient interface to interact with the Ollama Forge.
 It includes:

 - A high-level client (`OllamaClient`) for making API requests
 - Command-line interface for interacting with Ollama models